 Tips I can give from my experiences trading this market are to be very careful, as you are effectively betting on – or trading – a market against people who know a lot more than you do.
 I believe it is the equivalent of playing cards against someone who knows your hand.

-When a manager is sacked and a new market goes live, to start with a lot of bets are placed on speculation, and this is when you can get some good price swings.
+After a manager is sacked and a new market goes live, a lot of the immediate bets are placed on pure speculation.
+This is when you can get some good price swings.

-Or it could be that the candidate has already verbally agreed to take the job, and this person has then told a few people and they have all got on at good prices…. this is what I mean when I say it’s like playing cards with someone who already knows your hand.
+Or it could be that the candidate has already verbally agreed to take the job.
+And this person has then told a few people, and they have all got on at good prices…. this is what I mean when I say it’s like playing cards with someone who already knows your hand.

-If a newspaper is running a story in it’s morning print edition about a candidate for the job, then the price will almost certainly shorten.
+If a newspaper is running a story in it’s morning print edition, it will be showing online the previous night.
+In these instances the price will almost certainly shorten.
 If you can be on at that price before the hoards are, you can trade out pretty quickly for a profit.

 Also, in a market that is dragging on a bit you will almost certainly get massive price gaps in some of the outsiders prices.
-You can nearly always find a situation where someone will be 20 to back and 30 to lay, or 40 to back and 60 to lay, etc.
+You can nearly always find a situation where someone will be 20 to back and 30 to lay.
+Or 40 to back, and 60 to lay, etc.

 In these situations you can put a few quid up to back at 30.
 After that bet is matched, put a few quid up to lay at 20.
 I have found you can place these bets at night, and they have been matched in the morning.
 Do this a few times and you can green up your book quite nicely.
 Even without having a clue who will get the job.
 The risk is also fairly minimal, as you are only putting a few quid on to back first.